Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 ```

 while the above piece of code is technically correct but it is not used and it violates the conventions
-a better way to implement Operator overloading is
+a better way to implement Operator overloading is:

 ```cpp
 Mystring& operator=(const MyString& src)